 Please be aware how fine purebred BFL fleeces are, especially lamb fleeces.
 Processing very fine fiber takes extra work, but if you are looking for a bright fiber with a slinky hand in the same catagory as silk, merino, and angora, BFL is an excellent choice.

 Very fine fleece does not hold the lock structure well when washed for projects requiring that curly look.
 This fleece was washed with spinners in mind and was not washed to specifically retain lock structure, but rather to release as much dirt as possible.
 The pictures give a fair idea how much lock structure is retained.
 If you are looking for locks that hold their shape you might try one of the BL/BFL cross fleeces that have the purled lock structure.
 Washing the fleece yourself, a few locks at a time will retain the original structure the best.
 If you are looking for doll hair, email your requirements and we can see if we have one that will work.

 Notes on the listings.
 Please read:

 Lock lengths are measure on loose locks without pulling the crimp out.
 The actual fiber length may be up to an inch longer.

-The purebred fleece is graded as fine, med, or heavy within the micron range of the breed as given above.
+The purebred fleece is graded as fine, med, or heavy within the micron range of the breed.
 For instance, a fine BFL or Finn fleece will run around 21 microns.
 Icelandics have a very fine undercoat and and coarser long fleece.
 Mules tend to be between 30 and 45 microns unless noted otherwise.

 Fine lamb tends to be tippy because the first growth is extremely fine.